 B.2.
-Broadband Technology Tax Credit
+Franchise Tax Exemption for Broadband Technology Tax Credit

 A franchise tax credit is available for telecommunications businesses based on a percentage of the cost of equipment used in the deployment of broadband technology.

 EXCEPTION: Radio stations, television stations and news organizations are not considered telecommunications businesses and are not eligible to receive this credit.